MichaelCereda/michaelcereda.com/pages/about_me.md

 I'm more than just a full-stack developer, I'm a graphic designer and I love to create user interfaces.

-My hobbies are video editing, music composing and photography.
+My hobbies include video editing, music composing and photography.

 I'm a full-time freelancer, always looking for new challenges and inspiring projects.